 First, let’s talk about some of the concepts that go into developing an account scoring model.

 We often use “lead scoring” and “account scoring” interchangeably to describe the concept of prioritizing prospects in the B2B sales process.
-However, there is an important difference between the two aside from one is a person and one is a company.
+However, there is an important difference between the two aside from one being a person and one being a company.
 The simplest explanation: activity.

 - Firmographics are data points about a company, such as the company size, annual revenue, industry or vertical, etc…

 - Technographics refers to the technology stack the company uses that may have an impact on the sales process and integrations.
-For example, Gradient Works is built natively in Salesforce, so we consider Salesforce use as a key CRM technographic indicator when evaluating a potential account.
+Technographic examples include CRM used, intent software, POS software, marketing automation, etc. Gradient Works is built natively in Salesforce, so we consider Salesforce use as a key CRM technographic indicator when evaluating a potential account.

 Lead scoring, alternatively, focuses directly on the activity of the individuals that work for a company.
 More specifically, do the relevant individuals who work for the company show intent and a likeliness to buy?
-Click here to take a deeper dive into intent signals.
+In many cases, it's referred to as behavior scoring in account-based marketing.
+Take a deeper dive into intent signals.
 Intent signals help you assign a value to the activity of a specific individual, including web activity like viewing a pricing page or online demo, content downloads, or social media engagement.

 So, how do you develop an account scoring model?
 Try these 3 steps.